arangodb/arangodb/CONTRIBUTING.md

   directory.
 To recreate the documentation locally, run make doxygen.
 This will re-create all documentation files in the Doxygen directory in your repository.
 You can inspect the documentation in this folder using a text editor or a browser.
+We recently agreed that future documentation should be written in American English (AE).

 * When done, run the complete test suite and make sure all tests pass.

 * When finished, push the changes to your GitHub repository and send a pull request from your fork to the ArangoDB repository.
 Please make sure to select the appropriate branches there.
+This will most likely be **devel**.

 * You must use the Apache License for your changes.